xcjs/minecraft-server-init/README.md

 Because the service relies on a screen daemon, Ubuntu may have an issue with screen and the priority of the service.
-By changing the priority of the startup script, I was able to get it to work with screen while avoidng the error message "Cannot make directory '/var/run/screen': Permission denied" which seems linked to severel Ubuntu bugs.
+By changing the priority of the startup script, I was able to get it to work with screen while avoiding the error message "Cannot make directory '/var/run/screen': Permission denied" which seems linked to severel Ubuntu bugs.